ahpooch/lapssswp/README.md

 # lapssswp deployment
 ## Preparing Files
-- Place the project files in any directory, for example, C:lapssswp
+- Place the project files in any directory, for example, C:\lapssswp
 - Edit the server.psm1 file to set the desired configuration.
 - Edit the localization_footer.json file to describe the necessary links that will be displayed at the bottom of the portal.